An order is a set of instructions to a platform to buy or sell an asset on a trader's behalf.

 For example, if the market price is 250, and you want a stop sell order at 245 and a limit sell order at 260, then an OCO order may be appropriate.
 If the market reaches 245, the stop order will trigger a market order and cancel the limit order at 260.
 If the market reaches 260 before 245, the limit order will execute and cancel the stop order at 245.

 Note: If you manually cancel one of the OCO orders, meaning the stop or the limit orders, you must also manually cancel the other one.

 The Hidden Order option ensures an order does not appear in the order book; thus does not influence other market participants.

-Note: See the fees page for the applicable fee.
+Note: See the Fees Schedule for the applicable fee.

 The Visible on Hit option applies to Hidden orders only.
 Once a hidden order has been partially executed, the remaining part becomes visible in the order book.

 The Post-Only Limit Order option ensures the limit order will be added to the order book and not match with a pre-existing order.
 If your order would cause a match with a pre-existing order, the engine will cancel your post-only limit order.
 In addition, this order option ensures that you will pay the maker fee and not the taker fee.
 Visit the fees page for more information.